 Edward Barber Leeder is also commemorated on the memorial in St Margaret Pattens, Eastcheap, London, erected by the widow of the captain of the K-4 submarine, and dedicated “To the Proud and Undying Remembrance of my Husband Commdr David De Beauvoir Stocks, R.N.
 D.S.O.
 Legion of Honour, who was drowned January 31st 1918, serving his King & Country, and in Memory of all those who died with him.”

-From the 23rd March 2018, the Church will host an exhibition to mark the 100th anniversary of the death of Thomas Walter Doughty who was killed in action whilst serving with the Royal Irish Rifles during the First Battles of the Somme on the 24th March 1918.
+From the 23rd March 2018, the church hosted an exhibition to mark the 100th anniversary of the death of Thomas Walter Doughty who was killed in action whilst serving with the Royal Irish Rifles during the First Battles of the Somme on the 24th March 1918.
 Thomas was 26 years old.

 It is very poignant to realise that Thomas’s parents, not knowing that he had been killed, had been trying to locate him via the International Red Cross (August to November of 1918).
 In November 1919, Thomas’s body was exhumed from where he had fallen and re-interred at Bouchoir New British Cemetery.